Challi2022/alx-pre_course/0x01-git/README.md

-Non Empty readme
-I updated my file now
+I updated my file now, it was empty before.